jwdevos/firewalls-that-suck/README.md

 # Firewalls That Suck
 A comprehensive list of all firewalls that suck, serving as a warning to fellow engineers.
+If you happen to know another firewall that sucks, please make a contribution by forking this repository and commiting your suggestion.

+*Disclaimer: The list is meant in good fun.
+Your product could be mentioned solely for the reason of being a firewall.
+There is no distinction, all firewalls deserve loathing.
+Please note that even if a firewall isn't listed, it still sucks.*

 - Allied Telesis
 - Altiga
 - Arista NG